Detroit Institute of Arts x Goosechase: Amplifying Guest Engagement

 Blend the silly Missions with the educational - more often than not, it’s the open-ended prompts that coax the most creativity and joy out of participants, making your experience that much more memorable.

-Thank you so much to Detroit Institute of Arts for sharing their Goosechase experience.
-DIA’s dynamic, iconic collection is a must-visit when in Motown, and very much worth the trip.
+Thank you to the Detroit Institute of Arts for sharing this Goosechase Experience back in 2022.
+DIA's dynamic, iconic collection is a must-visit when in Motown, and very much worth the trip.